Mithun162001/Python-Notebooks/README.md

 # Python-Notebooks

 All Jupyter and Colab Notebooks are here
-# Completed:- Numpy, Pandas, Matplotlib, Seaborn, Plotly & Cufflinks
+# Completed:- Numpy, Pandas, Matplotlib, Seaborn, Plotly & Cufflinks, machine Learning

 TO REFER:-
 1. Basic Operations in Pandas